1j01/pixelweaver/README.md

 -->

 At the top level, you can provide `@draw` and `@update`.

 `@draw` is passed the `gl` object from [lightgl.js].

+(*Note:* lightgl.js isn't really made for this, and the immediate mode drawing functions are described as "only meant for quick debugging tasks" - but it's simpler than raw WebGL)

 There are no requirements that a program's state be JSON-serializable.
-You can even update state in `draw`, but that should really be done in `update`.
+You can even update state in `draw`, but that should "really" be done in `update`.
+(If it feels natural to update state and draw at the same time, you can.)

 You shouldn't use `setTimeout` or `setInterval`,